-The number of people with HIV continues to grow.
-Because of the lack of education campaigns, especially young people are losing their fear of HIV.
-Our client, the pharmaceutical company GSK, therefore wanted to create a campaign targeted at homosexuals, bisexuals and women in a committed relationship and, secondarily, at the whole population, including teenagers, that would raise awareness of the danger of HIV and possible prevention while also helping to increase the number of people tested.
+The number of people with HIV continues to rise.
+Due to the lack of educational campaigns, particularly among young people, the fear of HIV is diminishing.
+Our client, the pharmaceutical company GSK, aimed to create a campaign targeting homosexuals, bisexuals, and women in committed relationships, and secondarily, the general population, including teenagers.
+The campaign's goal was to raise awareness of the dangers of HIV, promote prevention methods, and encourage more people to get tested.

 One of the main campaign messages emphasized that even faithful women in committed relationships are not immune to the threat of HIV, as they may have bisexual partners who have been unfaithful with bisexual or homosexual men.
 Statistics show that more than 70% of registered HIV cases involve bisexual and homosexual men.
 To support this message, we conducted a public opinion survey, revealing that four out of ten Czech men engage in infidelity, but only one out of ten of those individuals get tested for sexually transmitted diseases.
 Additionally,our survey uncovered that 120,000 men would be unfaithful to their partners with other men, putting them at the highest-risk group.

 The press conference, during which we presented the survey results, became an immediate media sensation.
 The event was broadcast live on ČT24 and attended by representatives from 20 media outlets, including those with extensive coverage such as iDNES.cz, Novinky.cz, ČT, TV Barrandov, Český rozhlas, Impuls, and Frekvence 1, as well as ČTK.
 In addition to the press conference, we issued press releases focusing on various aspects of the topic.